 Those living with some chronic ailment should particularly consider zinc, irrespective of their nutritional status.
 Thus, those living with diabetes and chronic kidney disease have a higher need for various micronutrients.
 Such individuals may take zinc along with other medications for erectile dysfunction (6).

-Zinc is not a replacement of Cialis or Viagra, as it does not have a direct effect on erections quality.
+Zinc is not a replacement for Cialis or Viagra, as it does not have a direct effect on erection quality.
 It is relatively safe for combining these medications, and those living with ED may even see a better response from these drugs.
 Yes, zinc supplementation can enhance the response to various drugs and supplements used to treat ED.

 To conclude, zinc is good for fertility, for the health of reproductive organs.
 It also enhances testosterone levels.
 It might affect sexual behavior and improve libido due to other reasons like affecting other hormones and maybe even influencing the neuroendocrine system.